Tanker (ship): Fleets of the world

+Petroleum Tables

 Petroleum Tables, a book by William Davies, an early tanker captain, was published in 1903, although Davies had printed earlier versions himself.
 Including his calculations on the expansion and contraction of bulk oil, and other information for tanker officers, it went into multiple editions, and in 1915 The Petroleum World commented that it was "the standard book for computations and conversions."
+For modern tables, the standard guide for petroleum measurement on oil tankers are those from ASTM International specifically ASTM D1250-08.